 |

-Communication alleging torture and Charter violations struck out for want of diligent prosecution.
+Communication alleging arrest, torture and surveillance struck out for want of diligent prosecution.

 |